 If your spouse or cohabiting partner remains in Denmark and he/she or you have a temporary residence permit on the grounds of family reunification, he/she or you risk having the residence permit revoked if the joint residency requirement no longer is met during the stay abroad.
 This will typically be the case if the stay abroad is longer than 6 months.

-Decisions about the duration of the dispensation are made on a case-by-case basis, and will depend on a number of factors, such as why you are applying for dispensation and how long you have lived in Denmark.
+Decisions about the duration of the dispensation are made on a case-by-case basis and will depend on several factors, such as why you are applying for dispensation and how long you have lived in Denmark.

 Normally, the dispensation period can be extended to a maximum of 4 years.
 If you stay abroad posting for a Danish or foreign company, a Danish authority or a Danish or international organization/institution or as part of your education you can be given a dispensation for more than 4 years.